What is the LISA?

 - Communication of general educational content in English: This makes our graduates bilingual in German and English.

 - Drama: Drama (stage play) is offered from the first class.
 Even our youngest learn to present themselves on stage and thus strengthen their self-confidence.
 They also expand their English vocabulary and expression.
-The subject of Theater Arts can be selected as a focus for the final exams within the IB Diploma Program.
+The subject of Theater Arts can be selected as a focus for the final exams within the IB Diploma Programme.

 - Creativity, sport and social engagement: The international diploma program promotes creativity, sport and social engagement outside of class.